NafisaKhan/Multilingual-RAG-System/README.md

 ## **Used Tools, Libraries, and Packages**

-* FastAPI: Used in api.py to create backend endpoints for question answering.
+* FastAPI: Used in *api.py* to create backend endpoints for question answering.
-* Streamlit: Used in app.py to build a simple user interface for querying the system.
+* Streamlit: Used in *app.py* to build a simple user interface for querying the system.
-* google-generativeai: Used in answer_generation.py to call Gemini API for final response generation.
+* google-generativeai: Used in *answer_generation.py* to call Gemini API for final response generation.
-* faiss-cpu: Used in vector_embedding.py for indexing and performing similarity search on embedded chunks.
+* faiss-cpu: Used in *vector_embedding.py* for indexing and performing similarity search on embedded chunks.
-* langchain: Used throughout the embedding and retrieval flow in vector_embedding.py and chunk_retrieval.py.
+* langchain: Used throughout the embedding and retrieval flow in *vector_embedding.py* and *chunk_retrieval.py*.
 * langchain-huggingface: Used to load the HuggingFace embedding model for multilingual vector generation.
-* langchain-community, langchain-core, langchain-text-splitters: Required by Langchain modules used for FAISS and document handling.
+* langchain-community, langchain-core, langchain-text-splitters: Required by Langchain modules used for *FAISS* and document handling.
-* sentence-transformers: Used for the multilingual embedding model (distiluse-base-multilingual-cased-v1).
+* sentence-transformers: Used for the multilingual embedding model (*distiluse-base-multilingual-cased-v1*).
-* pytesseract: Used in pdf_preprocessor.py to extract text from scanned PDF pages via OCR.
+* pytesseract: Used in *pdf_preprocessor.py* to extract text from scanned PDF pages through OCR.
-* pdf2image: Used in pdf_preprocessor.py to convert PDF pages to images for OCR.
+* pdf2image: Used in *pdf_preprocessor.py* to convert PDF pages to images for OCR.
 * Pillow: Used to preprocess images (grayscale, thresholding) before OCR.
-* python-dotenv: Used to load environment variables like API keys in multiple files (api.py, main.py, etc.).
+* python-dotenv: Used to load environment variables like API keys in multiple files (*api.py*, *main.py* etc.).
-* requests: Used in app.py to send POST requests from Streamlit to the FastAPI backend.
+* requests: Used in *app.py* to send POST requests from Streamlit to the FastAPI backend.
-* pandas: Used in rag_evaluation.py to manage evaluation result storage and CSV export.
+* pandas: Used in *rag_evaluation.py* to manage evaluation result storage and CSV export.
-* regex: Used in text_chunking.py and pdf_preprocessor.py for pattern matching and cleanup.
+* regex: Used in *text_chunking.py* and *pdf_preprocessor.py* for pattern matching and cleanup.
-* tqdm:Used in main.py to show progress during processing.
+* tqdm:Used in *main.py* to show progress during processing.
 * numpy: Imported as a dependency for other libraries.